immutables/immutables.github.io/immutable.md

 Attributes annotated with `@Value.Auxiliary` will be stored and will be accessible, but are excluded from `equals`, `hashCode` and `toString` method implementations.
-[Lazy](#lazy-attribute) attributes are always act as _auxiliary_.
+[Lazy](#lazy-attribute) attributes are always acting as _auxiliary_.

 ```java
 @Value.Immutable(intern = true)